dfeng/notes/neural-representations.md

 Here is where thinking in terms of compression might be helpful.
 The fact that we can compress most natural images (via representations in different bases) suggests that there should be a way to functionally represent an image in an *efficient* manner.
 The question is, how can we transform the space so that the function $f$ we're learning is **smooth(er)**?
 Perhaps unsurprisingly, it turns out that thinking in terms of fourier bases gets you pretty far.

-Recall that the idea behind image compression with FFT (great youtube video [here](https://www.youtube.com/watch?v=gGEBUdM0PVc))
+Recall that the idea behind image compression with FFT (great youtube video [here](https://www.youtube.com/watch?v=gGEBUdM0PVc)) is that you can represent an image as a sum of a sparse set of 2D-fourier bases (think 2D periodic waves).
+That is, most coefficients are negligible, and so you only need a sparse set of coefficients to reproduce the image.

 ## References